skumaravelan/Messenger/README.md

 - Caching to reduce the parsing for the already parsed pattern.
 -Error handling and String validation can be improved.
 - Use Hibernate Validation for Input validation
+- More work needed for Junit testing for positive and negative tests.